 This is called Feynman Technique, coined after the name of Richard Feynman, a Nobel Prize winning physicist.
 The Feynman Technique helps you learn anything faster by honestly identifying gaps in your understanding of any concept.

-After the below four steps, you will able to understand concepts or topics more deeply and better retain the information for tests and examination.
+After following the below four steps of Feynman Technique, you will be able to understand concepts or topics more deeply and better retain the information for tests and JEE/ NEET exam.

 Step 1: Identify the concept